marionettejs/backbone.marionette/docs/marionette.layoutview.md

-# Marionette.Layout
+# Marionette.LayoutView

-A `Layout` is a hybrid of an `ItemView` and a collection of `Region` objects.
+A `LayoutView` is a hybrid of an `ItemView` and a collection of `Region` objects.
 They are ideal for rendering application layouts with multiple sub-regions managed by specified region managers.

-A layout can also act as a composite-view to aggregate multiple views and sub-application areas of the screen allowing applications to attach multiple region managers to dynamically rendered HTML.
+A layoutView can also act as a composite-view to aggregate multiple views and sub-application areas of the screen allowing applications to attach multiple region managers to dynamically rendered HTML.

-You can create complex views by nesting layout managers within `Regions`.
+You can create complex views by nesting layoutView managers within `Regions`.

-For a more in-depth discussion on Layouts, see the blog post [Manage Layouts And Nested Views With Backbone.Marionette](http://lostechies.com/derickbailey/2012/03/22/managing-layouts-and-nested-views-with-backbone-marionette/)
+For a more in-depth discussion on LayoutViews, see the blog post [Manage Layouts And Nested Views With Backbone.Marionette](http://lostechies.com/derickbailey/2012/03/22/managing-layouts-and-nested-views-with-backbone-marionette/)

 Please see